Uniqueness of quasi-Einstein metrics on 3-dimensional homogeneous manifolds: Proof of Theorem

 \section{Proof of Theorem \ref{thm2qem}}

 \begin{proof} Since $M^{3}$ is a $3$-dimensional homogeneous manifold, its isometry group has dimension $3$, $4$ or $6$.
 Making use of Theorem \ref{thmsol3} we can discard $Sol^{3}$.
-Moreover, when $dim\,Iso\big(E^{3}(\kappa, \tau),g\big)=6$ we have space forms, which give Einstein metrics.
-Therefore, it remains to describe gradient quasi-Einstein structures of homogeneous spaces with isometry group of dimension $4$, which were denoted by $E^{3}(\kappa,\tau).$
+Moreover, when $dim\,Iso\big(M^3,g\big)=6$ we have space forms, which give Einstein metrics.
+Therefore, it remains to describe gradient quasi-Einstein structures of homogeneous spaces with isometry group of dimension $4.$